 Note that the details of pulse generation in VECSELs are substantially different from those of more conventional solid-state bulk lasers or fiber lasers.
 In particular, VECSELs exhibit a low saturation fluence and a low upper-state lifetime.
 This allows for very high pulse repetition rates without Q-switching instabilities.
 On the other hand, it is not possible to obtain high pulse energies, except for synchronous pumping with another mode-locked laser.

-These advantages make VECSELs particularly interesting as parts of RGB sources for digital laser projection displays.
+As an example, VECSELs can serve as parts of RGB sources for digital laser projection displays.
 The output powers required for consumer products can be generated with electrically pumped devices, further lowering the cost.
 Large screen displays can still use optically pumped lasers.

 VECSELs will replace many other solid-state lasers also in other application areas where special wavelengths (particularly short wavelengths) are required (see e.g. the article on visible lasers).
 They are also interesting candidates in cases where ultrashort pulses are required, provided that one does not need high pulse energies.

 |||M. Kuznetsov et al., “High-power (> 0.5-W CW) diode-pumped vertical-external-cavity surface-emitting semiconductor lasers with circular TEM00 beams”, IEEE Photon.
 Technol.
 Lett.
 9 (8), 1063 (1997); https://doi.org/10.1109/68.605500|

 |||S. Hoogland et al., “Passively mode-locked diode-pumped surface-emitting semiconductor laser”, IEEE J. Photon.
 Technol.
 Lett.
 12 (9), 1135 (2000); https://doi.org/10.1109/68.874213|